joshraker/southland-missions-kiosk/README.md

 ## Initial Setup

-1. Insert an SD card to install the kiosk on via USB adapter
+1. Insert SD card to install the kiosk on via USB adapter
 2. Run `sudo ./scripts/install-os.sh`
-3. Boot the kiosk SD card and configure WiFi
+3. Boot the SD card and configure Wi-Fi
-4. Re-insert the kiosk SD card via USB
-5. Run `sudo ./scripts/initialize-kiosk.sh`
-6. Boot the SD card and the kiosk app will automatically start up
+4. Hit the `escape` key when it tries to install updates and the kiosk app will automatically start up

 ## Updating the App